dufolt/dmap/README.md

 `dmap`
 ===

-* `dmap` is a universal namespace defined by a subset of the Ethereum chain state.
+* `dmap` is a universal namespace
-* `dmap` is a utility for evaluating `dpath`s.
+* `dmap` is defined by a subset of the Ethereum chain state
-* `dpath` is a mini-language for traversing the dmap.
-It is future-proof and extensible.
+* `dpath` is the path format and mini-language for traversing the dmap

-This repo contains a reference implementation of `dmap` in JavaScript.
+* `dpath` is future-proof and extensible

 Use Cases
 ---